 - Updating your policy regularly is important to cover new belongings, and even pets!

-- Summer break needs to be considered.
+- Consider summer breaks.
 Your policy may deny coverage for belongings left unattended at school over long periods of time.

 Third, review your health insurance options: